WoD5E-Developers/changeling-5e/README.md

 # System License

-World of Darkness 5e System for Foundry VTT
+Changeling 5e, A Module for Foundry VTT
 Copyright (C) 2025, World of Darkness 5e Developers

 This program is free software: you can redistribute it and/or modify